 3.1 Team Registration

-(d) Along with registration at the ILSA’s website via online registration form, a team should submit the names of its members and their employment/internship records for the past two years to National Administrator in one letter.
+(d) Along with registration at the ILSA’s website via online registration form, a team should submit the names of its members and their employment/internship records for the past two years to National Administrator in one e-mail.
 The deadline for submission of this information coincides with the deadline for registration.

 3.6.1.
 Notification of National Administrator